-Our teenagers need to get to grips with the fact that overseas, there are no helpers to run a forgotten book to class.
+Our kids need to get to grips with the fact that overseas, there are no helpers to run a forgotten book to class.
 Teens wouldn’t be caught calling us ‘mummy’, and shoes need to be worn at ALL times.
 There are also serious issues to prep for: no one wants to have to warn their kids about stranger danger, muggings and *shudder* worse.
-But, are we doing our kiddos a disservice by not arming them with the less savoury aspects of life beyond Singapore?
+But, are we doing our kids a disservice by not arming them with the less savoury aspects of life beyond Singapore?

 What happens when our kids move overseas?